UMM-CSci-3403-Fall-2018/pre-lab-8-threading-for-parallelism-welch298/README.md

 [this tutorial](http://www.tutorialspoint.com/java/java_multithreading.htm)
 to be helpful (be sure to go through the 4 additional tutorials at the bottom of that last tutorial before proceeding).

 You might also find [this writeup](http://www.javaworld.com/article/2077138/java-concurrency/introduction-to-java-threads.html) to be helpful.

+Some of you may have already gone through these tutorials when reviewing the `threadsandprocesses` file on canvas.

 ## Communicating through shared state